alanpich/tvImagePlus/core/components/imageplus/docs/mkdocs/examples.md

 ### Responsive images

-If you want to display responsive images with and without the crop, you could use the ImagePlus snippet.
+If you want to display responsive images with and without the crop, you could use the `ImagePlus` Snippet.

 **Snippet Call**
 ```